jbrown81/structure_function/README.md

 adftd_structure_function
 ```

 Figures display in MATLAB as they’re generated.
-Save via **File → Save As** or add `saveas` calls if you want files written automatically.

 ---